CanonLaw.info

 • Collins # 051.
 Perfect active system. or .
 It's almost as if Latin decided to have mercy on students who have had to manage a variety of endings over four conjugations to handle the three present tenses.
 Latin's three perfect tenses (perfect, plu-perfect, and future perfect), in contrast, use just one set of endings for each tense that works across the board for all four conjugations.
 The base for all three perfect tenses, moreover, is easy to find in the third principle part of the verb.

 • Collins # 052.
 Conjugations I thru IV, perfect active. or .
 See also # 174, below.
-Easy.
 Commit to memory.
 Occasionally, especially in poetry, the second person forms of the perfect tense drop "-vi-" from within the form, resulting in an 'syncopated form' of the verb.

 • Collins # 053.
 Relative pronoun, qui, quae, quod. .
 Commit to memory.